FAQ - Frequently Asked Questions

 Will there be any SAG, Technical Support or Medical Services?

-There will be limited support.
+Yes, there will be technical support.

 Is there an Entry Fee for the Hell of Hunterdon?